 At the top left of the screen is an Interface indicator.
-This indicator shows the I2C interface is selected for controlling the TLV320AlC3105.
+This indicator shows which interface is selected for controlling the TLV320AIC3101, either I2C or SPI.

 To the right of the Interface indicator is a group box called Firmware.
 This box indicates where the firmware being used is operating from-in this release, the firmware is on the USB-MODEVM, so the user should see USB-MODEVM in the box labeled Located On:.
 The version of the firmware appears in the Version box below this.